Risk Management

 Emerging Risk Management

 Fubon Financial Holdings refers to the World Economic Forum’s Global Risks Report during its annual overview of the Company’s and subsidiaries’ business development and future prospects and assessment of the major long-term emerging risks of concern.
 It screens the risks based on their relevance to and potential impact on the business, and how vulnerable the business is to them.
-In 2023, the Company identified the major long-term emerging risks at the financial holding company level as ”geopolitical confrontation” in the geopolitical risk category and a ”prolonged economic downturn” and ”debt crises” in the economic risk categories.
+In 2024, the Company identified the major long-term emerging risks at the financial holding company level as “geopolitical confrontation” in the geopolitical risk category and “economic downturn” and “inflation” in the economic risk category.
 Appropriate responses to these risks were devised and they continued to be monitored.

 Information Security Management